freeradical13/freeradical13.github.io/index.md

 [Cyanobacteria][] are bacteria that obtain energy through photosynthesis.

 Some groups of bacteria coordinate metabolism in groups called [biofilms][].
 For example, Anabaena is a cyanobacteria which produces O<sub>2</sub> as a product of photosynthesis, but this inactivates nitrogen fixation, so specialized cells called [Heterocysts][] perform nitrogen fixation in biofilms next to the photosynthetic cells.

+An average [E. coli cell has about 35 billion atoms][atoms in e coli].

 #### Archaea